hydrastro/livestream/README.md

 `<iframe width="560" height="315" frameborder="0" allowfullscreen src="https://webirc.n0xy.net/?nick=BasedAnon&join=%23livestream&username=BasedAnon"></iframe>`

 # OBS configuration
-Now you need to setup your OBS to actually make use of you cool streaming server.
+Now you need to setup your OBS to actually make use of your cool streaming server.

 Make a new profile, name it BASED or something like that